winifred-kay/Embedding-ML-model-in-GUI-Using-Gradio/README.md

 2. Install streamlit using pip
 3. Have anaconda or visual studio code
 4. Not a requirement but advisable to create a virtual environment to run.
+5. Replace your image location in the app.py file
-5. Copy and paste the lie below in your terminal to run this project. streamlit run "your file location/app.py"
+6. Copy and paste the lie below in your terminal to run this project. streamlit run "your file location/app.py"

 ## Project Flow